 Christopher M. Ferguson Representative Matters

 - Representation of employee of bidding agent in multi-jurisdictional Department of Justice bid rigging investigation into the municipal derivatives industry; persuaded government not to bring charges.

 - Representation of registered representative at major investment bank in coordinated multi-agency investigation into mutual fund market timing; persuaded Department of Justice and SEC not to bring charges.

 - Representation of target of investigation into tax evasion and Bank Secrecy Act violations in connection with foreign bank accounts; persuaded government not to bring charges.

 - Representation of multiple taxpayers in tax shelter litigations in the federal district courts and tax court.

-- "When is Reliance Reasonable (And When Is It Not): Reasonable Cause and Reliance Upon Professionals As A Defense To Penalties," NYU Tax Controversy Forum, June 2010
+- "When is Reliance Reasonable (And When Is It Not): Reasonable Cause and Reliance Upon Professionals As A Defense To Penalties," NYU Tax Controversy Forum, New York, NY, June 2010.

 Member, Criminal Law Committee, New York City Bar Association, 2010